shrutiii87/Power-BI/PR_1_DATA_LEVERAGER/README.md

 ## 🧩 Transformation Tasks Breakdown

+NOTE:- after openeing the file . refersh the sales data then it will work .

 ### 🔹 1️⃣ Data Extraction (Task 1)
 - Loaded 3 monthly sales files using Folder Source → Append Queries from Folder
 - Loaded Employees.xlsx as a separate Excel connection